 POP3 and IMAP are two different protocols (methods) used to access email.
-Each has its own advantages.

-IMAP is the better option - and the recommended option - when you need to check your emails from multiple devices, such as a work laptop, a home computer, or a tablet, smartphone, or other mobile device.
+Of the two, IMAP is the better option - and the recommended option - when you need to check your emails from multiple devices, such as a work laptop, a home computer, or a tablet, smartphone, or other mobile device.
 Tap into your synced (updated) account from any device with IMAP.

 Here are the differences between POP3 and IMAP.